szat/Burninator/README.md

     # Burn the video info onto the frames
     burn_frame_info(video_filename, video_filename_burned)
+    # Not necessary to convert to h264, but opencv will not do it automatically cause of license.
+    convert_to_h264(video_path_burned)

     # Get the video info from the burnt frames
     frame_request = 50